Article By Hannah Stevens

 Two of the most common chemotherapy side effects are nausea and vomiting.
 It’s vital to find effective ways of dealing with these unpleasant symptoms because they sometimes prevent successful completion of treatment.
 Instead of using antiemetics which have a lot of side effects of their own, massage therapy can be used to help reduce these side effects in cancer patients.
 This is a unique and little-known benefit of massage therapy.

-4. Improve balance in older adults
+4. Improves balance in older adults

 By incorporating massage therapy into the care routines of older adults, it helps to treat chronic pain in the shoulders, knees, and other joints.
 This, in turn, leads to improved balance, stability, and posture which helps to decrease falls experienced by older adults.